Ga direct naar de hoofdinhoud

 Lesson 1: Consistency equals Recognizability

-• The Lesson: By never deviating from this palette, the colour became the brand.
-You recognize LEGO instantly, even without seeing a logo.
+• The Expert Insight: By never deviating from this palette, the colour became the brand.
+You recognise LEGO instantly, even without seeing a logo.
+That is the holy grail of branding.

 Lesson 2: Colour as Navigation (From Playroom to Boardroom)

 How do you sell plastic bricks to both a toddler and a CEO?
-By adapting the colour palette.
-LEGO uses colour to help customers navigate:
+You don't change the brick; you change the chromatic environment.
+LEGO uses colour to help customers navigate their vast world:

-• LEGO Technic: Black, gray, and metallic with bright accents (orange/lime).
-This exudes complexity and engineering.
+• LEGO Technic: Black, grey, and metallic with bright accents (orange/lime).
+This exudes complexity, precision, and engineering.

-• LEGO Friends: Pastels like lilac and mint green, creating a softer, narrative atmosphere.
+• LEGO Friends: Pastels like lilac and mint green, creating a softer, narrative-driven atmosphere.

 • Botanical Collection: Earthy tones like olive green and terracotta.
 These colours transform toys into lifestyle objects that complement a modern interior.

-Have you ever noticed the packaging for adults?
-It’s often stark black.
+Have you ever noticed the packaging for adult-focused sets?
+It’s often stark, matte black.

-• The Lesson: LEGO understands that their colourful product pops best against a calm background.
-Luxury is communicated through restraint.
-By using contrast, they increase the perceived value of the product.
+• The Lesson: LEGO understands that their colourful product "pops" best against a calm, dark background.
+In the world of colour, luxury is often communicated through restraint.
+By using high contrast, they instantly increase the perceived value of the product.

 Lesson 4: Nostalgia Meets Innovation

-LEGO masterfully balances nostalgia and modernity.
-The classic colours resonate with parents, creating a sense of familiarity and fond memories.
-Meanwhile, contemporary shades like 'Coral' and 'Sand Green' align with current design trends.
-This approach allows LEGO to remain true to its roots while adapting and evolving with the times.
+LEGO masterfully balances the old with the new.
+The classic primary colours resonate with parents, triggering fond childhood memories.
+Meanwhile, contemporary shades like 'Coral' and 'Sand Green' align with modern design trends.
+This allows LEGO to remain true to its roots while evolving with the aesthetic of today.

 What can you learn from this today?

 LEGO proves that colour isn't just a matter of taste; it’s a way to influence behaviour.
-Ask yourself these three questions today:
+As you look at your brand or project today, ask yourself these three questions:

-1. Is my use of colour consistent enough to be recognized without a logo?
+1. Is my use of colour consistent enough to be recognised without a logo?

-2. Does my use of colour help the customer distinguish between my different services?
+2. Does my use of colour help the customer distinguish between my different levels of service?

 3. Does my colour palette still align with the evolution of my ideal customer?

 Happy International LEGO Day!
-Which “brick” will you be placing in your marketing today?
+Which "brick" of colour will you be placing in your marketing strategy today?

 Delen Share Delen